dcramer/sentry-old/README.rst

 ----------

 The client is the core of Sentry, which is composed of the ``sentry`` namespace, and its many submodules.
-There are a few key things that make up the client:
+There are a two key things that make up the client:

 * ``sentry.client``
 * ``sentry.events``
-* ``sentry.filters``

-Most of these components are also used within ``sentry.web`` as well.
+These components are also used within ``sentry.web`` as well.

 To capture an error, Sentry provides the ``capture`` function: